CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/appengine-instances.md

 sidebar_position: 4
 ---

-# AppEngine Instances
+# CompuTec AppEngine Instances

-AppEngine Instances are integral components of the AppEngine Server, which serves as a platform for hosting web-based plugins, executing jobs, and more.
-By deploying multiple AppEngine Instances, you can distribute the workload across servers, ensuring optimal performance and reliability.
+CompuTec AppEngine Instances are integral components of CompuTec AppEngine Server, which serves as a platform for hosting web-based plugins, executing jobs, and more.
+By deploying multiple CompuTec AppEngine Instances, you can distribute the workload across servers, ensuring optimal performance and reliability.
 These instances may also be configured as pre-release or development servers to suit specific operational needs.
 While load balancing for instances will be supported in future software updates/versions, the current version allows for detailed instance configuration and management.

 ---

 ## Instance Configurations

-To view the list of AppEngine instances, follow the below path:
+To view the list of CompuTec AppEngine instances, follow the below path:

 :::info Path
 Administration Panel → Configurations → AppEngine Servers